Under The Cover With Booker Prize-Nominee Patricia Lockwood

-The Twitter queen and author of No One is Talking About This Patricia Lockwood talks to Belinda Bamber about marriage, metaphor… and teacup pigs
+The Twitter queen, author of No One is Talking About This and Booker Prize-nominee, Patricia Lockwood, talks to Belinda Bamber about marriage, metaphor… and teacup pigs.

 The first half of No One Is Talking About This is about Twitter (where you currently have 90,000 followers and have posted over 20,000 tweets), and the second half is a moving story about the birth of a miracle baby, during which the protagonist temporarily abjures her online life.
 Did writing the novel affect your sense of how online and offline worlds interact?